 How Long Do Tape-In Extensions Last?

-Usually tape-ins are kept until about 1.5-2 in of new growth is present.
+Usually tape-ins are kept until about 1.5-2 inches of new growth is present.
 Normal growth is about a half-inch per month.
 My hair grows fast, so I had 1.5 inches of new growth after almost two months.
 My hair began to matte after about 6 weeks.
 Matting will happen; it’s caused from the hair between the hair sandwich rows tangling in the space between the extensions.
 Think about having foils in your hair for highlights, the hair that mattes, in this case of example, would be the hair left out of the foils (extensions).
-Hair between the extensions gets tangled and, while you can brush and wash your hair like normal, as the extensions grow further away from your head, it becomes more difficult to keep it separated and untangled from the hair left out of the extensions.
+Hair between the extensions gets tangled and, while you can brush and wash your hair like normal, as the extensions grow further away from your head, it becomes more difficult to keep extensions separated and untangled from the hair left out of the extensions.

 I started to feel like I couldn’t keep up with the maintenance even though I was using the silk pillow case, hair scarf, braids and everything else recommended .
 I wonder if the damage and my thin hair texture played a role in this as well.